BetterThanTomorrow/calva/README.md

 ### How to contribute

-Calva is being ported to ClojureScript and uses the `shadow-cljs` toolchain.
+Calva is being ported to a combination of TypeScript and ClojureScript.
+The ClojureScript part uses the `shadow-cljs` toolchain.
 See the [How to Contribute](https://github.com/BetterThanTomorrow/calva/wiki/How-to-Contribute) page on the wiki for instructions on how to hack on Calva.

 ## Happy coding